McDonald's has no plans for U.S. sales of packaged coffee

-(Reuters) - McDonald’s Corp (MCD.N), which next month will start selling packaged coffee in some of its restaurants in Canada, has no current plans to sell bagged coffee in the United States, a spokeswoman said on Friday.
+Oct 26 (Reuters) - McDonald’s Corp, which next month will start selling packaged coffee in some of its restaurants in Canada, has no current plans to sell bagged coffee in the United States, a spokeswoman said on Friday.

 That trademark filing launched speculation that the world’s biggest fast-food chain might offer bagged coffee in the United States.